Skip Ribbon Commands

 How do I get a copy of my lab results?
 Top

-While PeaceHealth Laboratories believes that your physician is best equipped to interpret your lab results because they have the complete clinical picture, patients may request their lab results directly from the lab.
+While PeaceHealth Laboratories believes your health care provider is best equipped to interpret your laboratory test results because they have the complete clinical picture, patients may request their test results directly from the laboratory.

-• In Oregon: To give the physician time to review lab results and notify patients of their findings, Oregon law requires the lab to wait 7 days from the final lab report before sending a written copy to the requesting patient.
-To request results contact PeaceHealth Laboratories client services at 541-341-8010 or 800-826-3616, ext.
-8010 or from Portland at 866-511-5963.
+• In Oregon: To give your health care provider time to review your test results and notify you of their findings, Oregon law requires the laboratory to wait 7 days from the date of the patient’s request before sending a written copy.
+To request results, contact PeaceHealth Laboratories’ Client Services at 541-341-8010 or 800-826-3616, ext.
+8010.
+If you would like your results sooner, your health care provider may request a copy of your report to be sent without waiting seven days.

-• In Washington: you may fill out a release form when you arrive for your test(s) and a copy of the results will be mailed when the final results are available.
-You may also present a photo ID at any of our Patient Service Centers and we will provide you a print out of your results.
-You may also phone our Bellingham office at 360-788-6330 to receive a release form.
-You will be provided a unique ID code.
-You may call any time the test is complete to obtain results by providing your ID code.
-Release forms are valid for one year from the date of submission.
+• In Washington: you may fill out a REQUEST form when you arrive for you test(s) and a copy of the results will be mailed when the final results are available.
+You may present a photo ID at any of our Patient Service Centers and we will provide you a print out of your results.
+You may also phone our Bellingham office at 360-788-6300 to receive your results.